Alluxio/alluxio/docs/en/operation/Journal.md

 ### Automatically backing up the journal

-Alluxio supports automatically taking primary master metadata snapshots every day at a fixed time so that Alluxio metadata can be restored to at most one day before.
+Alluxio supports automatically taking leading master metadata snapshots every day at a fixed time so that Alluxio metadata can be restored to at most one day before.
 This functionality is enabled by setting the following property in `${ALLUXIO_HOME}/conf/alluxio-site.properties`: